 DEFINDER output vs. Gold Standard.
-The resulting gold standard consisted of 53 definitions marked-up by at least 3 out of the 4 subjects.
+The resulting gold standard consisting of 53 definitions was determined by the set of definitions marked-up by at least 3 out of the 4 subjects.
 DEFINDER identified 40 out of these 53 definitions, obtaining 86.95% precision and 75.47% recall.
 Besides the correct definitions (40), DEFINDER extracted 6 false positive definitions, thus decreasing precision.

 An interpretation of these results is given in the Discussion section.